 William John Macquorn Rankine (Edinburgh, July 5, 1820 - Glasgow, December 24, 1872) was a Scottish engineer and physicist.
-He had very different interests; In his youth he was interested in botany, music theory and number theory and in his last years in mathematics and technology.
+He had very different interests; in his youth he was interested in botany, music theory and number theory and in his later years in mathematics and technology.

-Together with Rudolf Clausius and William Thomson, he is among the founders of thermodynamics.
+Along with Rudolf Clausius and William Thomson, he is among the founders of thermodynamics.
 He also developed the theory behind the steam engine, introduced concepts such as kinetic and potential energy, and investigated shock waves and metal fatigue.
-A temperature scale is named after William Rankine, known as the Rankine scale.

-At sixteen, in 1836, he began studying natural sciences at the University of Edinburgh, where he was taught, among other things, natural philosophy with James David Forbes and in natural history with Robert Jameson.
-At that time, he also read a lot of work by philosophers of the Scottish Enlightenment.
-At the university he received two awards for essays on physical research methods and on the wave theory of light, but did not complete the course.
+At the age of sixteen, in 1836, he began to study natural science at the University of Edinburgh, where he was taught, among other things, natural philosophy under James David Forbes and natural history under Robert Jameson.

 In 1838 he left the university and became an assistant to the Irish civil engineer John Benjamin MacNeill.
-He worked here on railroad design, port construction and sewer construction.
-At the same time, he began writing articles that were published, among others, by the British "Institution of Civil Engineers."
+He worked here on the design of railways, the construction of ports and the construction of sewers.
 In 1855 he was appointed Professor of Civil Engineering and Mechanical Engineering at the University of Glasgow.

-Rankine became a member of the Royal Society of Edinburgh in 1849 and of the Royal Society in London in 1853.
-He was also a member of the Royal Swedish Society of Sciences and the American American Academy of Arts and Sciences.
-In 1857 he founded a Scottish branch of the "Institution of Civil Engineers" and was the first president until 1870.
-In 1857, Rankine received an honorary doctorate from Trinity College in Dublin.
+Rankine became a Fellow of the Royal Society of Edinburgh in 1849 and of the Royal Society in London in 1853.
+He was also a Fellow of the Royal Swedish Society of Sciences and of the American American Academy of Arts and Sciences.
+In 1857 he founded a Scottish branch of the "Institution of Civil Engineers" and served as its first president until 1870.
+In 1857 Rankine received an honorary doctorate from Trinity College, Dublin.

-In addition to his work as a civil engineer, Rankine has made several contributions to science.
-He wrote standard works of mechanics, steam theory and practice, civil engineering principles and mechanical construction principles.
-With this he made an important contribution to the formalization of technical sciences, which at that time became a national and international example of Europe to America and Japan.
+In addition to his work as a civil engineer, Rankine has made a number of contributions to science.
+He wrote standard works on mechanics, the theory and practice of steam, the principles of civil engineering, and mechanical principles of construction.

 Mechanical Engineering Research

-In the field of static, he has developed methods to calculate the distribution of forces in building structures and has conducted research on the stability of buildings.
-He also studied hydrodynamics and ship design.
+In the field of statics, he developed methods to calculate the distribution of forces in building structures.
+He also studied fluid mechanics and ship design.

-According to his hypothesis of molecular vertebrae in 1849, he had found the connection between saturated vapor pressure and temperature.
-The following year he found some connections between the quantities of temperature, pressure and gas density and described the latent heat after evaporation of a liquid.
-Rankine correctly predicted that the specific heat of saturated steam would be negative.
+Based on his molecular vertebrae hypothesis in 1849, he had found the connection between saturated vapor pressure and temperature.
+The following year he found some connections between the quantities of temperature, pressure and density of gas and described the latent heat after the evaporation of a liquid.

-Rankine has made an important contribution to elementary understanding in the theoretical field.
-For example, he introduced the name "energy" for the fundamental physical quantity that was previously known as "life force."
-He was also the first to describe the transfer of energy in steam engines, for example, as a conversion of heat into kinetic energy.
+Rankine introduced the name "energy" for the fundamental physical quantity formerly known as "life force."
+He was also the first to describe the transfer of energy in steam engines.

-Rankine stated on the basis of its own theory that the maximum efficiency of thermal motors would depend solely on the temperature fluctuations to which these motors are subject during operation.
-Prussian Rudolf Clausius developed the Carnot process based on Rankine's ideas.
-Rankine's work in the field of thermodynamics was resumed by James Clerk Maxwell.
+William John Macquorn Rankine stated on the basis of his own theory that the maximum efficiency of heat engines would depend solely on the temperature fluctuations to which these engines are subjected during operation.

-In 1859, Rankine proposed its Rankine scale to measure absolute temperatures.
+In 1859, Rankine proposed his Rankine scale for measuring absolute temperatures.